manasseh-zw/apollo/README.md

 decided to go fully agentic, consolidated the the query gen to ingestion agents into one research engine agent

 agents not using other plugins realized it might be an advertising issue the agents are not aweare of such functions

+for some reason could not use firecrawl api via Rest they have a weird request format.. had to use a dodgy lib but it works for now.